KumaV1/Custom-Modifiers-in-Melvor/README.md

 ```

 **NOTE**: You should use the in-game "monster types" entry in the modding-section of the sidebar, to verify that your monsters have been typed correctly.

-#### "[...] trait applied" modifiers
-The idea for those mainly stems from temporary making type specific modifiers effect the enemy, where the enemy isn't inherently of that type.

-#### "From [...]" modifiers
-To throw an existing idea in here, as an equivalent to "[...] against type", one could also add the same modifiers as "[...] from type".